Countly/countly-server/README.md

 Countly is an innovative, real-time, open source mobile analytics application.
 It collects data from mobile phones, tablets and other internet-connected devices, and visualizes this information to analyze mobile application usage and end-user behavior.
 There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.

+This repository holds Countly Community Edition.
+For more information other versions (e.g Enterprise Edition), see [Editions page](https://count.ly/products/editions/)

 ![Countly dashboard screenshot](http://a.fsdn.com/con/app/proj/countly/screenshots/dashboard_without_realtime.png)

 ##Which mobile operating systems does Countly support?